kedacore/keda-docs/content/docs/2.15/reference/scaledjob-spec.md

 ## Overview

-This specification describes the `ScaledJob` custom resource definition that defines the triggers and scaling behaviors use by KEDA
+This specification describes the `ScaledJob` custom resource definition that defines the triggers and scaling behaviors use by KEDA to scale `Job` resources.

-to scale jobs.
 The `.spec.ScaleTargetRef` section holds the reference to the job, defined in [_scaledjob_types.go_](https://github.com/kedacore/keda/blob/main/apis/keda/v1alpha1/scaledjob_types.go).

 ```yaml
 apiVersion: keda.sh/v1alpha1